rileybathurst/riley-ssg/README.md

 - front page needs a more interesting way of changing the text, sonos does something like this but in a nice way
 - lozad changes
 - date in footer
+- .site-header { is in both layout.scss and organisims.scss with a bunch of overwritting and doubles so I need to figure out what should actually be defined where

 ## Names